BeryJu/gravity/api/docs/DhcpAPILease.md

 ### NewDhcpAPILease

-`func NewDhcpAPILease(address string, addressLeaseTime string, hostname string, identifier string, scopeKey string, ) *DhcpAPILease`
+`func NewDhcpAPILease(address string, addressLeaseTime string, description string, hostname string, identifier string, scopeKey string, ) *DhcpAPILease`

 NewDhcpAPILease instantiates a new DhcpAPILease object This constructor will assign default values to properties that have it defined,